-Reinsurer default: AIG Life uses reinsurance arrangements to mitigate mortality, morbidity and lapse risk.
-Whilst there is a risk that a reinsurer could default on their arrangement with the company this is considered to be extremely low.
-AIG Life spreads the risk over six different reinsurers and in Solvency II terms each has a CQS of 2 or less.
+Reinsurer default: AIG Life uses reinsurance arrangements to mitigate mortality, morbidity, lapse and catastrophe risk.
+A scenario involving the default of the Company's largest reinsurer resulting in an alternative reinsurance arrangement at 10% higher reinsurance rates was analysed.
+It is shown that the own funds would reduce however the company would remain within risk appetite.
+The risk of a reinsurer defaulting on their arrangement is however considered to be extremely low.
+AIG Life spreads the risk over seven different reinsurers and in Solvency II terms each has a CQS of 2 or less.